spatialthoughts/courses/docs/end-to-end-gee-output/03_export_a_collection.md

 #### Export All Images

 Exports are done via the ``ee.batch`` module.
-A key difference between javascript and Python version is that the `region` parameter needs to be supplied with actual geometry coordinates.
+This module allows you to automatically start an export - making it suitable for batch exports.

 ```python